emilyJLin95/jekyll_workshop/README.md

 :white_check_mark: You have now successfully created a blog post!
 It should look something along the lines of this:
 ![checkpoint](img/firstpost-checkpoint.png)

+## Customization
-## What's Happening?
+###What's Happening?
 Understanding the Directory Structure of Jekyll themes
 One of the best parts of using Jekyll is the ability to modularize your page layouts and your posts.
 Modularization is where certain elements such as a layout or headers/footers have a predefined style.

 Jekyll reads this information through the different folders in the directory.
 For example, the compiled site will be in the `_sites` folders